Collecting, cleaning, displaying, researching, and appreciating TRIVETS and related go-withs!

 ● The trivet may appear to be brass if a gilded paint was applied.
 Check with a magnet before purchasing; a magnet sticks to cast iron, but not to brass or aluminum.

 ● Horseshoe plaque trivets were cast through the lower ends of the horseshoe.
-In a poor casting the molten iron might not completely fill the mold, making the wing tips or beak of the eagle at the opposite end appear unevenly cast.
+Occasionally the molten metal might not completely fill the mold, making the wing tips or beak of the eagle at the opposite end appear unevenly cast.

 ● The eagle may be missing from the top, with the stump cleverly filed to resemble a gate mark.